NerdyKyogre/alias-add/README.md

 # alias-add
 Python tool to permanently add aliases for bash and zsh for those who don't want to hand edit config files.
-Pretty much what it says on the tin.
+Also appends lines to shell RC afterwards.

 Works with Python 3.x, no dependencies required.